StefanFabian/qml_ros_plugin/README.md

 (see [QML VideoOutput docs](https://doc.qt.io/qt-5/qml-qtmultimedia-videooutput.html#source-prop)) and can be used directly as source for the `VideoOutput` control.

+**New:** Multiple ImageTransportSubscribers for the same topic now share a subscription to ensure the image is converted to a QML compatible format only once.
+Additionally, a throttleRate property was introduced to throttle the camera rate by subscribing for one frame and shutting down again at the given rate (see documentation).

 Usage example:
 ```qml
 import QtMultimedia 5.4